 The success of LLPSI relies on its AMAZING (don’t get me wrong) methodical design, but it tends to only reach a small few, at least in public high school with students of average to high interest in Latin (not absurdly off the scale like most Latin teachers).
 Why isn’t it suitable for my students?
 First and foremost, I don’t teach according to a grammatical syllabus.
-Personally, I find it unethical, at least when teaching for acquisition is the goal.
-Vocabulary is also a major problem…
+Personally, I find it unethical *with testing that’s involved.* Vocabulary is also a major problem…

 The first chapter of LLPSI has 42 words.
 Since the rest of the book uses many (but not all) of those first 42 words to define and provide context for new words, understanding must be quite high (like 98% high).
 Chapter 2 has 35 new words, but only repeats 21 from the first chapter (i.e. Rōmānus, est, quoque, et, sunt, nōn, sed, in, parvus, duo, trēs, magnus, multī, ūnus, fluvius, īnsula, prīmus, secundus, tertius, capitulum, vocābulum), and many of those are recycled just once or twice aside from the function words.
 Chapter 3 unleashes another 36 words.
 This time, only 8 words from the first chapter are recycled (i.e. est, nōn, sed, in, quid?, et, ubi?, parva) and 4 from chapter 2 (māter, pater, puella, puer).
 So, by the time students reach chapter 4, they will have been exposed to 113 words, 8 of which they’ve seen most.
 That’s what we call a vocabulary problem.